alexlafroscia/ember-rx/tests/dummy/app/pods/docs/features/element-modifier/template.md

 ## Using a Subject

-If you want to multi-cast to different observers, you can also pass a [Subject][rxjs-subject] to `frorm-event`.
-Because Subjects are operators, this behavior "just works"!
+If you want to multi-cast to different observers, you can also pass a [Subject][rxjs-subject] to `from-event`.
+Since Subjects are observers, this behavior "just works"!

 ```js
 import Component from "@ember/component";